About Hong Qu

 Hong Qu is an adjunct lecturer at Harvard Kennedy School.
 As one of the first engineers on YouTube’s startup team, he designed key features including the homepage, user channels, and video sharing.
-Prior to joining HKS, he was VP of product at Upworthy and chief technology officer at Fusion Media.
 He was a visiting Nieman Fellow at Harvard in 2013 and is a graduate of Wesleyan University and the School of Information at UC Berkeley.

-- Harvard Kennedy School course Data and Informaiton Visualization
+- Harvard Kennedy School course Data and Information Visualization and Advanced Data and Information Visualization

-- Stanford Center for Comparative Studies in Race and Ethnicity non-resident fellowship
+- Stanford Center for Comparative Studies in Race and Ethnicity fellowship